 Major Time Series Analysis Caveats

-As outlined under SABS 2013 below, data on purchases from 2012 onwards has been produced using a new method.
-This change in the calculation of purchases (and hence GVA) has minimal impact for the large majority of sectors.
-The industry affected to the greatest extent is 'Gambling and Betting (SIC 92)' where there is volatility in local estimates of payments to winning customers which affects other associated variables, like total purchases and GVA.
-Additional work and analysis is required by ONS to identify further improvements to the methodology and estimates, to reduce this impact while maintaining the additivity.
-Until this is completed, regional Purchases and GVA figures for Division 92 (Gambling and betting activities) should be viewed with caution.
+The change in the calculation of purchases (and hence GVA) has minimal impact for the large majority of sectors.
+However, the industry affected to the greatest extent is 'Gambling and Betting (SIC 92)' where there is volatility for a small number of multi-site businesses.
+The sampled businesses within this Division provide details of the “amounts payable to winning customers” as part of their purchases.
+The new apportionment method has led to volatile local estimates of payments to winning customers which then also affects other associated variables, like total purchases and GVA.
+Additional work and analysis is required by ONS to identify further improvements to the methodology, and estimates, to reduce this impact while maintaining the additivity.
+Until this is completed (which at earliest would impact on publications in 2018), regional Purchases and GVA figures for Division 92 (Gambling and betting activities) should be viewed with caution.